These instructions apply to the DS 7 Crossback Mk1 (X74) 2017-Present.

 - Wait about 4 minutes for the BSI control unit to power down before disconnecting.

-- Disconnect the negative (−) terminal first, then the positive.
+- Disconnect the negative (−) terminal first, lift it clear, then the positive if you are removing the battery.

 Working near airbags or pretensioners?
-Allow a couple of minutes after disconnecting before starting.
+Allow a couple of minutes after disconnecting before starting any work in that area.

 Reconnecting and Re-initialising